Berlin is absolutely the hot gay destination

 If you are visiting Berlin and are a bit of a culture vulture then you’ll be pleased to know there are many museums and galleries, plus the cathedrals and other architectural sites to visit.
 Including the Gay Museum which also has an archive of mainly English language and gay related books that you can browse, on site. schwulesmuseum.de is their website is you want to take a look.

-Upcoming circuit events in Berlin include the Hustlaball held October 19 at the Kit Kat Club.
-Gay pride comes around the end of every June with half a million people attending between Ku’damm and the Siegessäule.
+Upcoming circuit events in Berlin include the Hustlaball held in October at the Kit Kat Club.
+Gay pride comes around the end of every June with half a million people attending between Ku’damm and the Siegess.

-One Response to “Berlin is absolutely the hot gay destination”
+One response to “Berlin is absolutely the hottest gay destination for Weekday and Weekend Clubbing”

 Good article, thanks!
 Being a native, I would add that the Love Parade didn’t happen in Berlin in 2007 but in the Ruhr Basin in the west of Germany and might do so in the next year.
 Reason is that the city of Berlin and the party organizers couldn’t agree on who should pay for cleaning up the trash from the streets and parks after the parade.